ssotoale/event-app/README.md

    ```bash
    npm test
    ```
-   (Or follow specific test instructions in the README if applicable.)

 ---

 By following these steps, you should be able to set up the project environment and start contributing to the project.